IRL-CT/badrobotsIRL/training/feature_extraction/README.md

  ` python3 get_text_embeddings.py ../../data/transcripts/ ../../data/all_participants.csv ../../data/text_embeddings/ `

  text embeddings are matched to the frequency of the labels.
-Using pca.py, the text_embeddings csv can be reduced to a smaller feature vector.
+Using pca.py, the text_embeddings csv can be reduced to a smaller feature vector, in this case explaining 95% of variance.

 The pca embeddings can be treated like any other feature modality, and for single modality training we can use the 2 datasets (test PCA and original, dimension 768)